avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

     @jax.jit
     def rgen(a):
+        # This reduction over-counts the neighbours of live cells since it includes the
+        # central cell itself.
+Subtract out the array to correct for this.
         nghbrs=L.reduce_window(a, 0, L.add, (3,3), (1,1), "SAME")-a
         birth=N.logical_and(a==0, nghbrs==3)
         underpop=N.logical_and(a==1, nghbrs<2)
         overpop=N.logical_and(a==1, nghbrs>3)
         death=N.logical_or(underpop, overpop)

         na=L.select(birth,
                     N.ones(a.shape, N.int32),
                     a)